datacarpentry/shell-genomics/instructors/etherpad_template.md

 ## Attendees

-Please write your name below to confirm attendance, and one thing you're hoping to get out of this workshop:
+Please write your name below to confirm your attendance and mention one thing you hope to learn from this workshop.

 1. 2.
 3. 4.
 5.
 ## Feedback